TGAC/COPO-documentation/help/faq.rst

 Manifest Update
 --------------------
 How can I update values for samples that I have submitted in COPO?
    Reupload the amended manifest.
-The desired value willl be updated once the field value is not a compliance field.
+The desired value will be updated once the field value is not a compliance field.

    Compliance fields are fields that cannot be updated once a manifest has been